ALTIBASE/Documents/Manuals/Altibase_trunk/eng/CLI_1_Eng.md

 SQLColAttribute brings the attributes for the column of the result set, and judges the count of columns.

-SQLColAttributeW() as a Unicode string supports same execution as SQLColAttribute()
+SQLColAttributeW() as a Unicode string supports same execution as SQLColAttribute().

 #### Syntax